top of page

 So, what is really happening with your team member?
 I don’t know, and you can’t know either until you ask him or her.
 These physical signs and reactions do not translate a particular and typical state of mind or situation.
 It could be that your team member is not prepared for the meeting, or that he is trying hard to impress you, or maybe he is simply just shy or he’s having a bad day.
 You can ‘guess’ discomfort, but you can’t ‘read’ the reasons and the meaning behind it.

 You are not the only person trying to ‘read’ body language that misunderstands the signs.
 Most people associate gestures and mimics with feelings and emotions.
-This article will help you avoid some common misinterpretations that you may face daily.
+This article will help you avoid common misinterpretations you may face daily.

 • Case Study Two part 1: body language observation

 Now, are your peers smiling?
 Frowning?
-Are they even listening or are they more focused on their phones and computers?
+Are they even listening, or are they more focused on their phones and computers?

 • Case Study Two part 2: body language interpretation